What is Thrombocytopenia?

 - Mild thrombocytopenia: 100,000-150,000/microliter.

 Pregnant women tend to have higher rates of mild thrombocytopenia, but researchers aren’t really sure why that is.
 We know that a low platelet count results from the body’s tendency to use up or destroy platelets faster than it can produce them.
 It appears that pregnancy speeds up the blood’s natural renewal processes, but it’s not clear why this happens.

 Additionally, some pregnant women go on blood thinners to treat other, more serious conditions.
 This type of therapy can affect your blood count.
-If you are being treated with blood thinners, your doctor will keep this in mind during your prenatal visits and will talk to you through managing your health.
+If you are being treated with blood thinners, your doctor will keep this in mind during your prenatal visits and will talk to you about managing your health.
 Despite remaining relatively stable through most of the pregnancy, platelet counts may fall during the third trimester and monitoring should be more frequent.

 The good news is that typically, cases of gestational thrombocytopenia will disappear after delivery.